dhil/asus-zenfan/README.md

 Querying fan state
 -----------
-We can determine the maximum settable speed:
+We can determine the maximum permissible speed:
 ```
 cooling_device3 $ cat max_state
 255
 ```
 There is no method to determine the minimum settable speed, however as one might expect it is 0 which is equivalent to powering off the fan.
-Thus, the discrete range [0,255] constitute all the possible fan speed settings.
+Thus, the discrete set {0,...,255} constitute all the permissible fan speed settings.

 In order to read the current fan speed we query `cur_state`:
 ```